edgexfoundry/edgex-docs/docs_src/microservices/application/GeneralAppServiceConfig.md

 === "Writable.Pipeline"

     The section configures the Configurable Function Pipeline which is used only by App Service Configurable.
-Please refer to [App Service Configurable - Getting Started](../AppServiceConfigurable/#getting-started) section for more details
+Please refer to [App Service Configurable](../AppServiceConfigurable/#introduction) section for more details

 === "Writable.InsecureSecrets"